VirginiaLynne is an educator and mom of 5. Her Science Fair articles are from projects which competed successfully (local, state, national).

-- What is the best type of cup to keep drinks hot? or cold?
+- What is the best type of cup to keep drinks hot?
+Cold?

 - Which type of chocolate melts fastest under a hot light?

-How to Prepare a Poster?
-This is the question I get the most often as a science fair coordinator.
-I encourage parents to use the same basic format that real scientists use on their posters (for our school fair, I try to bring one of my husband's Biology posters to show).
+How do you prepare a poster?
+This is the question I get most often as a science fair coordinator.
+I encourage parents to use the same basic format that real scientists use on their posters (for our school fair, I try to bring one of my husband's biology research posters to show as an example).

-At conferences, scientists show their work through giving talks with slides or by standing by a poster which describes their work, just as kids do with theirs.
-So this experience is one which teaches them how the process really works.
+At conferences, scientists show their work by giving talks with a slideshow or by standing next to a poster and describing their work, just as kids do with theirs.
+So this experience is one that will teach them how the process really works.

-There are several ways to organize a science poster.
-A good guide for what the judges will be looking for is the following:
+A general guide for what elements the judges will be looking for is the following: